 Metadata Enrichment

-Extracts and attaches metadata from source records: original ID, source system, timestamp, requestor, priority label, epic or theme tag, and any free-text notes.
-Preserved alongside the normalized record.
+Extracts and attaches metadata from source records: original ID, source system, timestamp, requestor, priority label, epic or theme tag, and free-text notes.

 Portfolio Modeling

 Groups the ingested portfolio by theme, strategic area, or team alignment.
-Gives PMs a portfolio view immediately after ingest — not a flat list but a structured breakdown ready for decision-making.
+Gives PMs a structured breakdown immediately after ingest — not a flat list but an organized portfolio view.

 Resource & Capacity Agent